Cloudera Partner Data Processing Addendum

 Each Party shall act as an independent Controller with respect to the Processing of Personal Data under or pursuant to the Agreement.

-This DPA’s purpose is to ensure that the Processing of Personal Data by each Party, including, among other things, any transfer, sharing, transmission, or dissemination of Personal Data between the Parties, for the purposes set forth in section 2.3 of this DPA, complies with Applicable Data Protection Law.
+This DPA’s purpose is to ensure that the Processing of Personal Data by each Party, including, among other things, any transfer, sharing, transmission, or dissemination of Personal Data between the Parties, for the purposes set forth in section 2.3 of this DPA, complies with Data Protection Law.
 This DPA shall govern such Processing.
+The disclosure or exchange of Personal Data between the Parties for purposes of the Agreement shall not constitute a “sale” or “sharing” as those terms are defined under applicable Data Protection Law.

 Exhibit II of this DPA specifies the details of the Processing.
-Each Party may propose reasonable amendments to Exhibit II by providing written notice to the other Party.
-The Parties may make reasonable amendments to Exhibit II as the Parties reasonably consider necessary to meet requirements of Applicable Data Protection Law or explicit guidance or a direct mandate issued by a Data Protection Authority.
+The Parties may make reasonable amendments to Exhibit II as the Parties reasonably consider necessary to meet requirements of Data Protection Law or explicit guidance or a direct mandate issued by a Data Protection Authority by executing a signed addendum.

 3. Controller Obligations

-3.1.1.
-The Parties shall each Process Personal Data in compliance with Applicable Data Protection Law and according to this DPA, unless required to do so otherwise by Applicable Law to which each or either Party is subject.
+3.1.1 Each Party shall Process Personal Data in compliance with Data Protection Law and according to this DPA, unless required to do so otherwise by Applicable Law to which each or either Party is subject.
+In particular, each Party shall have all permissions, authorizations, consents, and/or other rights, including a lawful basis, for each Processing activity.

-3.1.2.
-Neither Party shall knowingly perform its respective obligations in a manner that causes the other Party to breach any of its own respective obligations under Applicable Data Protection Law and/or this DPA.
+3.1.2 Neither Party shall knowingly perform its respective obligations in a manner that causes the other Party to breach any of its own respective obligations under Data Protection Law and/or this DPA.

-3.1.3.
-Each Party shall implement and maintain appropriate technical and organizational measures to ensure that the Processing of Personal Data complies with Applicable Data Protection Law, considering the nature, scope, context, and purposes of Processing, as well as the risks to Data Subjects’ fundamental rights and freedoms.
+3.1.3 Each Party shall implement and maintain appropriate technical and organizational measures to ensure that the Processing of Personal Data complies with Data Protection Law, considering the nature, scope, context, and purposes of Processing, as well as the risks to Data Subjects’ fundamental rights and freedoms.

 Each Party shall Process the Personal Data only for the specific purposes set out in Exhibit II.
-A Party may only Process the Personal Data for another purpose:
+A Party may Process the Personal Data for another purpose if permitted or required by Data Protection Law, such as where:

-3.2.1. where it has obtained the Data Subject’s prior consent;
+3.3.1 it has obtained the Data Subject’s prior consent for the subsequent or new purpose;

-3.2.3. where necessary to protect the vital interests of the Data Subject or another person; or
+3.3.3 necessary to protect the vital interests of the Data Subject or another person;

 The foregoing shall not apply where the Data Subject already has the above information, including when such information has already been provided by the Party, or providing the information proves impossible or would involve a disproportionate effort for that Party.
 In the latter case, the Party shall, to the extent possible, make the information publicly available (such as through a privacy notice or statement).

-3.4.2.
-If one of the Parties becomes aware that the Personal Data it has collected, transferred, shared, transmitted, or received is inaccurate, or has become outdated, it shall inform the other Party without undue delay.
+3.5.2 If a Party becomes aware that the Personal Data it has disclosed to the other Party is inaccurate, or has become outdated, it shall inform the other Party without undue delay.

 Processing shall only take place for the duration specified in Exhibit II.